aguacongas/Aguacongas.RedisQueue/README.md

 Then configure it with authorization that meet your requirement.

+Read the [wiki](https://github.com/aguacongas/Aguacongas.RedisQueue/wiki) to know more about how to use it.

 ## Build

 To build the project from source code run `build.cmd` or `build.ps1`